FAQs

 Who Benefits From Patient Options?

-Why was Patient Options formed?
+Why was Patient Options Formed?

-Health care attorneys and other private and federal compliance specialists formed Patient Options to fulfill a need in the health care delivery system given today’s complex legal compliance environment.
+Health care attorneys and other private and federal compliance specialists formed Patient Options in order to fulfill a need in the health care delivery system given today’s complex legal compliance environment.
 The Federal government and private insurance companies have stepped up auditing, regulation and enforcement actions targeting providers of all types while patients’ out-of-pocket expenses have increased.
 Patient Options was formed for the benefit of all parties involved.

 How do patients receive a discount under Patient Options ?